 Can sound tell a story?
 We know that organized sound (i.e. music) can trigger emotion or establish a setting, but can we consider sound as a narrative creating device?
 How does sound relate to other narrative media?
-In our seminar of hearing and creating sound stories, we will explore the limits and capacities of sound as a .narrative tool.
+In our seminar of hearing and creating sound stories, we will explore the limits and capacities of sound as a narrative tool.
+More here.

 "Poetic Narratives and the Visual Arts" (Sophia Emmanouilidou)

 What is visual literacy?
 How often are messages conveyed non-verbally?
 This seminar explores the intersections between poetic narratives and the visual arts.
 Participants will acquaint themselves with some of the encoded messages in poetry, discuss the themes raised in a selection of Greek and English poems, and record their individual perspectives and/or reactions in the production of a visual message (collage, sketch, drawing, photo, poster, etc).
 The seminar will be conducted in Greek.